doug-slalom/docker-airflow/README.md

 ```
 docker-compose -f docker-compose-CeleryExecutor.yml up -d
 ```
+4) Navigate to http://localhost:8080/admin/ to see the instance of Airflow running.

 It is important to note the following changes from the original puckel-airflow library:
 1) Both of the Local and Celery Executors have volumes attached the them that mount the requirements.txt file to the image.